 Trust me, instead of a typical deodorant, you can dab a paste made from baking soda and water on your underarms.
-This neutralizes your underarms, preventing the body odor smell.
+This neutralizes your underarms, preventing the body odour smell.
 It also slows down the sweating process so you don’t have a sweaty underarm in a short time.

 5. Baking soda for fading self-tanner and soothing sunburn:

 When we get sunless tans that we eventually hate, whether it is making your skin look orange or if it has just gotten splotchy, creating a paste and exfoliating your skin with it can help remove the tan.
-Also, for sunburn you can mix the baking soda with water and soak a wet cloth in the mixture.
+Also, for sunburn, you can mix the baking soda with water and soak a wet cloth in the mixture.
 Place the cloth on the sunburn and leave it there for 30 minutes.
 This simple act can soothe sunburn and leave you feeling relaxed.

 6. Baking soda for dark spots on elbows and knees:

 Mix it with potato juice and rub it onto knees and elbows.
 Both ingredients have bleaching properties, so they can get rid of the discoloured spots in no time.

 7. Baking soda for healthy hair: